ref-err/nikospeak-wml/README.md

 This mod was made to test the functionality of the [WorldMachineLoader](https://github.com/ref-err/WorldMachineLoader) and was inspired by the [Nikospeak](https://github.com/pixel1nova/nikospeak) program by pixel1nova.
 Click the button to hear Niko make a cat sound!
 There is also a click counter at the top right of the window!
-Currently, the window pops up when the desktop gets loaded and...
-You can't close it.
-You will be stuck with Niko forever.

 ## Installation
 Before installing the mod, make sure you have **WorldMachineLoader** installed and launched it at least one time.